abc8747/microfuel/docs/problem.md

 y = \log\left(\frac{\text{fuel\_kg}}{t_{\text{end}} - t_{\text{start}}} + 1\right)
 $$

-The final prediction is pooled from the last token of the GDN output.
-This simplifies the problem to a sequence-to-scalar regression task, avoiding the need to directly integrate the instantaneous burn rate $\dot{m}_f(t)$.
+The sequence output from the gdn is pooled (e.g., using the last token). this pooled vector is then concatenated with the original aircraft type embedding, $e_{\text{ac}}$, before being passed to the final linear regression head. the concatentation is essential for aircraft with large fuel burn (a388).

 ### Results